intelops/capten/README.md

 docker run -v /path/to/aws_config.yaml:/app/config/awsorazure_config.yaml -it ghcr.io/intelops/capten:<latest-image-tag>  create cluster --cloud=aws --type=talos
 ```

-In order to verify the cluster creation,you can see the kubeconfig file inside the config folder in the container.
+In order to verify the cluster creation,check the presence of  kubeconfig file inside the config folder in the container.

 #### Note: